oliviamattiazzo/MyMoviesAnalytics/README.md

   - [ ] Make it look more user friendly (showing in hours, days, months, etc)
 - [X] Show a counter with the quantity of movies watched
 - [X] Find a way to show from where each movie comes from
+- [ ] Average rating of all the movies added (according to IMDB and Rotten Tomatoes)
 - [ ] Add new graphics (Any idea?
 Please contact me!)
   - [ ] In case of new graphics, add checkbox to let the user choose which graphs he would like to see